QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 on the node where the agent runs; they can be installed directly or in a container (Docker or Kubernetes).
 Each agent is effectively a process with its own PID (Process Identifier) on the host machine.

-In practice, nodes and agents are essentially the same but it is good to remember that they are conceptually distinct.
+In practice, **nodes and agents are essentially the same but it is good to remember that they are conceptually distinct**.

 #### Creating Agents